 DOUT2 is continuously OFF.
-Dout2 turns ON if Ignition turns ON (configured Ignition Source =1).
+Dout2 turns ON if Ignition turns ON (configured Ignition Source=1).
 After iButton ID is read (any iButton is attached), DOUT2 turns OFF.
-After iButton identification, Ignition (configured Ignition Source) can be turned OFF (configured Ignition Source =0) for no longer than 30 seconds, otherwise immobilizer must be repeated.
+After iButton identification ignition can be turned OFF (configured Ignition Source =0) for no longer than 30 seconds, otherwise immobilizer must be repeated.

-5.14.2 Trip settings
+5.13.2 Trip settings

 Trip window offers user to configure Trip feature.
-If Trip is enabled following parameters are configurable:
+If Trip is enabled configuration of parameters are enabled.

-- Start Speed GPS speed has to be greater than the specified Start Speed in order to detect Trip Start. - Ignition Off Timeout timeout to wait if ignition (configured Ignition Source) was off, to detect Trip stop. - Continuous distance counting Not or Continuous can be chosen.
+Start Speed - GPS speed has to be greater than the specified Start Speed in order to detect Trip Start.

+Ignition Off Timeout - timeout to wait if ignition was off, to detect Trip stop.

+Continuous distance counting - Not or Continuous can be chosen.
 For this feature I/O Odometer must be enabled.